 All who visit Oasis Academy Coulsdon comment on the warm and welcoming atmosphere which we have worked hard to develop and instil as part of our culture.
-We actively promote universal values such as democracy, rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs through our curriculum and pastoral programmes.
+Through our curriculum and pastoral programmes we actively promote universal values such as democracy, rule of law, individual liberty, mutual respect, and tolerance of those with different faiths and beliefs.
 But it is our strong sense of ‘Family’ which, we believe, makes our Academy unique and helps our students grow into well educated, caring, and responsible citizens.

 One staff member commented:

 when you go to buy a house you get a feeling.
 That is what it is like here – it feels right.

 Staff thought that students would describe the ethos of OAC as one of ‘trust’, ‘choices’, ‘family’, ‘love’, ‘being cared for’, ‘appreciated,’ and ‘a place of belonging’.
 One staff member said, “Students do realise how much love there is here for them.”
 They also described the loyalty students have to OAC.

 Key themes that came from the student panels were:

 - A second home for them where they ‘don’t feel awkward or uncomfortable.’